pombredanne/elsim-5/README.md

 The elsim (ELement SIMilarity) library provides python functions to assess the similarity of byte strings by using NCD (normalized compression distance).
+While the library itself is not limited to comparision of any byte sequence, many tools are specifically crafted to compare Android applications in the form of APK or DEX files.
+In order to implement a new method for comparing objects of choice, a wrapper and some weird filter dicts are used to put the data into the Elsim module.

 The elsim library was part of androguard but removed around the v2.0 release of androguard.
 It was filter-branch'ed from the androguard repository and fixes were applied to make it work